mr-mudgal/GfG-160-Days/README.md

 <a href="https://github.com/mr-mudgal/GfG-160-Days/blob/master-mudgal/Solutions/Day-15%3A%20Add%20Binary%20Strings.py">Day-15 Solution</a></pre>
 <pre><b>Day 16</b>: <i>Given two strings s1 and s2 consisting of lowercase characters.
 The task is to check whether two given strings are an anagram of each other or not.
 An anagram of a string is another string that contains the same characters, only the order of characters can be different.
 For example, "act" and "tac" are an anagram of each other.
 Strings s1 and s2 can only contain lowercase alphabets.</i>
 <a href="https://github.com/mr-mudgal/GfG-160-Days/blob/master-mudgal/Solutions/Day-16%3A%20Anagram.py">Day-16 Solution</a></pre>
+<pre><b>Day 17</b>: <i>Given a string s consisting of lowercase Latin Letters.
+Return the first non-repeating character in s.
+If there is no non-repeating character, return '$'.</i>
+<a href="https://github.com/mr-mudgal/GfG-160-Days/blob/master-mudgal/Solutions/Day-17%3A%20First%20Non-Reapeating%20Character.py">Day-17 Solution</a></pre>
 ###### ⏸️ <i>to be continued</i>
 ##### ℹ️ The above list will be updated daily, as I start solving the problems.